Profile

 • A handful of fresh basil

-• 30 g toasted almond slivers
+• 30 g almond slivers

 📊 Nutritional Information